seijikun/recochan/README.md

 - Find similar animes to a given anime (animes that may be in the same genre, with the same setting)

 # Configuring
 Reco-Chan is configurable.
+For this, Reco-Chan tries to find the file `recochan.json` within the current working folder (i.e. the folder that Reco-Chan is started from).
+When she does not find the file, she complains about the file missing and won't start.

-To be able to use it, you need to configure the dataprovider you want to use. (see below) Example configuration file:
+To be able to use Reco-Chan, you need to configure the dataprovider you want to use. (see below) Example configuration file:
 ```json
 {